Ethycs/persistent-sensor-storage/README.md

 ## Run locally
 1. Running the API outside of the container
-With your environment set up, you can run the FastAPI application using Pixi.
+With your environment set up by running `pixi install` in the repository root, you can run the FastAPI application using Pixi.
 For example:

 ```bash
 pixi run uvicorn src.persistent_sensor_storage.main:app --host 0.0.0.0 --port 8000